PayFabric/Release-Notes/README.md

 **ADDED.** Provide the ability to override TrxInitiation Value during wallet creation via API and hosted wallet page.

-**ADDED.** Provide the ability to filter by Device ID, PayFabric Gateway Profile, First Name, Last Name, and Last 4 digits of credit card on the Manage Transactions page and Retrieve Transactions API.
+**ADDED.** Provide the ability to filter by Device ID, PayFabric Gateway Profile, First Name, and Last Name of credit card on the Manage Transactions page and Retrieve Transactions API.

-**ADDED.** Add validation support for saving PF wallet.
+**ADDED.** Add validation support for saving PayFabric wallet entries.

-**UPDATED.** Make the cardholder's name optional during wallet creation and transaction processing.

 **ADDED.** PayFabric Payment Javascript SDK V3, embedded UI responsive hosted create/update wallet pages.

+**ADDED.** Add the ability to remove deactivated user(s) from the merchant's PayFabric account.

-**UPDATED.** Add Payment Method option to custom report on PayFabric.
-This would allow our customers to be able to receive separate reports in which they can choose which payment method they want.
+**UPDATED.** Add Payment Method as the new filtering option to custom report on PayFabric.
+This enhancement enables merchants to generate transaction reports, specifying their preferred payment method inclusion for more customized tracking and analysis.

+**UPDATED.** Enable cardholder's name to be optional during wallet creation and transaction processing.

+**UPDATED.** Enable PayLink to control available payment methods for both payment link and wallet link based on gateway profile setup.

 # Change Log – 9/5/2023 Release